dmbarbour/awelon/AboutABC.md

 If we aren't careful, we'll have a problem: structure itself can carry information.
 I.e. `1`, `(1 * 1)`, `(1 * (1 * 1))`, and `((1 * 1) * 1)` are four obviously distinct structures, and distinction can carry information.
 Fortunately, it's fine that this distinction exists in a meta-layer, so long as it is not observable from *within* the ABC program.

-This feature is achieved in a simple way.

-For unit, we forbid introspection.
+For unit, observation is typefully forbidden.

 If you query whether `(1 * 1)` is a pair, you get an affirmative.
 However, if you ask whether `1` is a pair, you get a type error.
-Thus, the conditional information is observable only in the static or compile-time layer.
-This property is quite useful: unit now serves as a simple barrier against dynamic introspection and reflection, and enables developers to express data structures where sizes must be known statically (e.g. matrices, program stacks).

-For void, there is no actionable query.
-Void is a vacuous, dead branch.
-Operations on void will always typecheck unless they're internally inconsistent.
-(It is recommended that an ABC typechecker validate actions on void for consistency.)
-Since `0` can represent any type, we cannot gain information from introspecting `0`.
-It might represent a sum, a product, a number, or a block.
-Of course, if we introspect `0`, we are implicitly asserting that it does not represent unit (with respect to consistency checks).
-Regardless of what void represents, it's still a dead branch so we cannot act on it.

-Thus, unit and void provide structure without information.
-Unit is useful for providing static structure and a barrier against introspection.
-Void is useful for manipulating proofs, consistency checks, and typechecks for code we never plan to run.
+Similarly, unit is only comparable with unit; compare with anything else, you get a type error.
+Type errors are only observable in meta-layers, such as compile-time or interpretation, not from within ABC.
+Consequently, unit type serves as an effective typeful control on dynamic structure.
+Developers can leverage unit type to express that some structures have static size - e.g. matrices, vectors, stacks.

+Void doesn't require any special effort.

+Observations on void aren't actionable.
+Void represents a dead branch, and operations on void are effectively vacuous.
+It is recommended that analysis of ABC validate operations on void for internal consistency, infer the types `0` might represent.
+But, since observations on void are never passed to any capabilities, the system as a whole gains no information from void.

 ### Assertions

 Assert we *aren't* in a branch (never that we *are* in one)
 * track potential ranges for numbers, e.g. protect against divide-by-zero

 ### Temporal Reasoning

 * location and latency properties model where and when values can be accessed
 * latency constraints for blocks and sealed values - expires, ripens

 Absolute latency should never be observable.
 But maybe can compute difference of latency difference between two values.
 OTOH, computing latency difference in a dynamic scenario would logically require waiting.
 So maybe computing difference in latency doubles as a synch operation?
 That could be useful.

 Should 'synch' be primitive?
 Not so sure... maybe?
 I want latencies to be easy to reason about, including equality of latencies.

 ### Spatial Reasoning

-        $, ', +, *, Q... multi-parameter ops

 * location and latency properties model where and when values can be accessed

+multi-parameter operations
+spatial properties of sums and products

 Location values are not observable, except by capability.